Why You Should Care About Domestic Policy

 Some Domestic Policy Examples

 Examples of social policy might include welfare programs, public health initiatives, educational reform or streamlining veterans affairs.
 Examples of economic policy involve the federal government setting tax rates, dealing with the debt ceiling, or enacting job creation programs.
-Examples of regulatory policy include when a government might regulate the safety of consumer products or the environmental impact of industrial processes.
+Examples of regulatory policy include when a government might regulate the safety of consumer products or the environmental impact of industrial processes or the establishment and protection of our national parks.

 What Is the Difference Between Foreign and Domestic Policy